David Sanborn Quote

 About David Sanborn

-David William Sanborn (born July 30, 1945) is an American alto saxophonist.
-Though Sanborn has worked in many genres, his solo recordings typically blend jazz with instrumental pop and R&B. He released his first solo album Taking Off in 1975, but has been playing the saxophone since before he was in high school and has been a session musician long before its release.
-He remains popular as a session musician, playing in several albums of various artists (see Discography).
+David William Sanborn (July 30, 1945 – May 12, 2024) was an American alto saxophonist.
+Though Sanborn worked in many genres, his solo recordings typically blended jazz with instrumental pop and R&B. He released his first solo album Taking Off in 1975, but had been playing the saxophone since before he was in high school and was a session musician long before its release.
+He was active as a session musician and played on numerous albums by artists including Stevie Wonder, Bruce Springsteen, Aretha Franklin, Sting, the Eagles, Rickie Lee Jones, James Brown, George Benson, Carly Simon, Elton John, Bryan Ferry and the Rolling Stones.
+He released more than 20 albums and won six Grammy awards.

-One of the most commercially successful American saxophonists to earn prominence since the 1980s, Sanborn is described by critic Scott Yanow as "the most influential saxophonist on pop, R&B, and crossover players of the past 20 years."
-He is often identified with radio-friendly smooth jazz, but he has expressed a disinclination for the genre and his association with it.
+One of the most commercially successful American saxophonists to earn prominence since the 1980s, Sanborn was described by critic Scott Yanow as "the most influential saxophonist on pop, R&B, and crossover players of the past 20 years."
+He was often identified with radio-friendly smooth jazz, but disliked the term and said he was not a jazz musician.